deadhedd/obsidian-note-engine/contract.md

 Violations of this contract are considered bugs.

+The helper is only engaged when job-wrap is operating in auto-commit mode; absence of Git or disabled commit mode does not imply an engine failure.

 #### 3.3.2 Invocation Contract

 The commit helper MUST be invoked by job-wrap.sh, either directly or via re-exec.